wink-travel/wink-sdk-python/wink-sdk-affiliate-browse/docs/StaticListLightweightAffiliate.md

 # StaticListLightweightAffiliate

-A curated list is a bucket that holds any type of travel blocking.
+A curated list is a bucket that holds any type of travel inventory.

 ## Properties